zenvdeluca/net_healer/README.md

 # NET HEALER

-NET HEALER receive DDoS Attack reports from FastNetMon collectors allowing different triggering on a per stage (warning/critical/under_attack) based actions.<br>
+NET HEALER receive DDoS Attack reports from FastNetMon collectors allowing different triggering on a per stage based actions.<br>
 Allows integration with non gaussian algorithms for anomaly detection.<br>
 Provides a RESTful like API

-## NET HEALER Stages example
+## STAGES
 - clear - no Attack Reports received for any /32 target
 - warning - less or equal to 2 Attack Reports received for /32 target(s)
 - critical - more than 2 Attack Reports received for /32 target(s)